Woodland Sketches: History

 In 1896, MacDowell and his wife Marian fulfilled their dream of owning a country home with the purchase of a farm in Peterborough, New Hampshire.
 The farm served as MacDowell's summer retreat, where he composed Woodland Sketches.
 During the summer of 1896, MacDowell was inspired by the nature around his summer home and began composing brief melodies every morning, of which he later disposed.
 That past April, MacDowell explained how his composing occurred mostly in the summer as well as the importance of inspiration to his work:

 I never attempt composition in the winter, but give all my time to routine work.
 In the summer I hire a house somewhere out in the country ... in fact live like a human being once more.
 Then when I have sufficiently worn off the effect of living in town I begin to think seriously of work.
 Some fine day I feel just in the mood for it and sit down to it.
 I almost never make any notes beforehand, but when I get an idea go to work and finish it up at once.
 It's of no use to say before I begin what I am going to do.
 I can only work as I feel, and sometimes accomplish nothing at all when I have felt that I was beautifully primed up...

 At the suggestion of his wife, MacDowell recovered one of the thrown-away pieces and titled it "To a Wild Rose".
 It became the first in a set of ten pieces MacDowell composed that summer, which were first published as Woodland Sketches that fall by P. L. Jung in New York.
 The work was then assigned to the publisher Arthur P. Schmidt in 1899.
 The suite grew popular, and upon MacDowell's death in 1908, had reportedly sold over one hundred thousand copies.
 The appeal of MacDowell's pieces was due in part to their accessibility to amateur pianists during a time when many households owned a piano.

 The music historian Richard Crawford wrote in 1996 that Woodland Sketchess source of inspiration in the American landscape may have been one way for MacDowell to "[claim] an identity as an American composer".
 Some time prior to composing the sketches, MacDowell told the American writer Hamlin Garland:

 I am working toward a music which shall be American in the creative sense.
 Our music thus far has been a scholarly restatement, old world themes.
 In other words it is derived from Germany as all my earlier pieces were.
 (Note: This quote is originally found in Garland's 1930 book Roadside Meetings.)

 Pieces

-The suite (Op.
-51) consists of ten pieces for piano:
+The suite consists of ten pieces for piano: